 9.)
 Huntington Beach

-Not only is Huntington Beach totally gorgeous, it’s been awarded as one of the best beaches in California, and within the whole of the USA (in 2016).
+Not only is Huntington Beach totally gorgeous, but it’s also been awarded as one of the best beaches in California, and within the whole of the USA (in 2016).

 Located to the south-east of Los Angeles it begins at Beach Boulevard and stretches two miles to the Santa Ana River Channel that is amazing just after the midday heat.
 If you’re travelling by car, there’s is a continuous parking lot that extends behind the entire length of the beach that backs onto the Pacific Coast Highway so access is not a problem.